Health-RI/The-FAIR-Metroline/pages/metroline_steps/pre_fair_assessment.md

 This step will help you assess the current FAIRness level of your data.
 Comparing the current FAIRness to the previously defined [FAIRification objectives](define_fairification_objectives) will help you shape the necessary steps and requirements needed to achieve your FAIRification goals and help you create your [solution plan](design_solution_plan), a workplan specifically designed for reaching these goals.
 Furthermore, the assessment can be repeated in the [Assess FAIRness](asses_fairness) step, allowing you to compare the results and check the progress of your data towards FAIRness.

 ## How to
-### Step 1 - Types of tools
+### Step 1 - Choose the right tool type for your FAIR Assessment
 Decide which type of tool fits your goal(s) best.
 Broadly, the tools fall into two categories.
-* Online self-assessment surveys.
-Here, the user is presented with an online form, which is filled in manually.
+* **Online self-assessment surveys.** Here, the user is presented with an online form, which is filled in manually.
-* (Semi) automated tests.
-Here (semi) automated tests are performed on a dataset by providing the tool with, for example, a link to an already published dataset.
+* **(Semi) automated tests.**  Here (semi) automated tests are performed on a dataset by providing the tool with, for example, a link to an already published dataset.

 In both cases, the result gives an indication about the FAIRness of the (meta)data.
 Additionally, tools may give advice how to improve FAIRness.
 It is important to bear in mind that outcomes of tools may vary due to, for example, differences in tests performed and subjectivity of self-assessments surveys.
 See [FAIR Assessment Tools: Towards an “Apples to Apples” Comparisons](https://www.eosc.eu/sites/default/files/2023-01/Report%20on%20the%20FAIR%20Evaluation%20events_final_sub.pdf) for more information this.

 While we focus specifically on the FAIRness of (meta)data in this step, it is also possible to assess general FAIR awareness, for example by using the [FAIR Aware tool](https://fairaware.dans.knaw.nl/) provided by DANS.

-### Step 2 - Popular tools
+### Step 2 - Consider using a well-known FAIR assessment tool
 The tables below provide an overview of some of the more popular tools from both categories.

 #### Online self-assessment surveys